TobikoData/sqlmesh/docs/concepts/models/external_models.md

 All of a SQLMesh project's external models are defined in a single `schema.yaml` file, so the files created below might also include column information for other external models.

+Alternatively, additional external models can also be defined in the [external_models/](#using-the-external_models-directory) folder.

 ### Writing YAML by hand

 This example demonstrates the structure of a `schema.yaml` file: